microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/01_intro_to_llms/01_setup.md

 ### Verifiy tools are installed

-**from a commandline verify the tools are installed and on your path**
+From a command line, verify the tools are installed and on your path.

-   Open a Windows Terminal or Command Prompt:
+1. Open a Windows Terminal or Command Prompt and enter the following:

    ```sh
     az -v